What you should know before participating or launching an ICO

 You may also want to consider ICO and blockchain-friendly jurisdictions to reduce regulatory uncertainty, for instance, jurisdictions with a regulatory sandbox with enough flexibility for your blockchain project to be regulated.

 Whether your token will be considered a security or not will be determined by the jurisdiction where token purchasers are located.
-However, it is relevant that the securities laws of the country where the issuer is incorporated has a clear and delimited definition of a security so that you can determine whether your ICO has a security token or a utility token.
+However, it is relevant that the securities laws of the country where the issuer is incorporated have a clear and delimited definition of a security so that you can determine whether your ICO has a security token or a utility token.

 Above all do not operate or sell tokens in jurisdictions where the meaning of security is very broad and can be determined by factors that are not under your control or where cryptocurrencies use is illegal.